Hbuhero/Hbuhero/README.md

 - 🔧 Passionate about building robust backend systems and secure smart contracts.
 - 🌱 Currently diving deep into **Rust** and the **Polkadot** ecosystem.
 - 🎯 Aiming to bridge the gap between traditional backend development and decentralized technologies.
+- Anime is better than moives.
+Kill me now

 ---